Prowlcorp/Pokemon-Showdown-VProwl/COMMANDLINE.md

 `./pokemon-showdown generate-team [FORMAT-ID [RANDOM-SEED]]`

-: Generates a random team, and writes it to stdout in packed team format : (Format defaults to "gen7randombattle")
+: Generates a random team, and writes it to stdout in packed team format : (Format defaults to "randombattle")

 `./pokemon-showdown validate-team [FORMAT-ID]`